Belvedere Parkvets 020 8311 5250

 For your pet cat, mange or fleas cause significant distress.
 Additionally, ticks or sandflies are carriers of serious disease and are particularly prevalent if you take your pet abroad.
 As with many illnesses, the effects can be more pronounced in very young or very old animals.

-For cats we recommend Advocate monthly.
+For cats we recommend Stronghold Plus monthly.
 However, it is important that you discuss your pet’s individual requirements with your vet, as each animal’s lifestyle and habits may affect the parasites they are likely to encounter.

-In some cats, for example, we recommend replacing the Advocate dose with Profender once every 3 months.
+In some cats, for example, we recommend replacing the Stronghold Plus dose with Profender once every 3 months.

 The reasons for our recommendation are as follows:

-• Advocate provides a broad range of parasite control, treating fleas, mange, ear mites, lice, roundworms, hookworms, whipworms and heartworm.
+• Stronghold Plus provides a broad range of parasite control, treating fleas, mange, ear mites, lice, roundworms, hookworms, whipworms and heartworm.

 • Monthly treatment also helps to control the human health risk posed by roundworms.